RazerMS/Apple-Pay-for-Malaysia-and-Singapore/README.md

 Apple Pay on the Web
 ====================

+### Hosted and Seamless Integration
+   - There's no integration and onboarding needed.
+If Apple Pay is not enabled, turn on Apple Pay at RMS Merchant portal -> Merchant Profile -> Profile settings or you may contact our operation for support.

-### Onboard and use Apple Pay for [Seamless Integration](https://github.com/RazerMS/Integration-RazerMS_JavaScript_Seamless_Integration/blob/master/README.md), [Hosted Integration](https://github.com/RazerMS/Documentation-RazerMS_API_Spec/blob/main/%5Bofficial%20API%5D%20Razer%20API%20Spec%20for%20Merchant%20(v13.37).pdf) and [Direct Server](https://github.com/RazerMS/Documentation-RazerMS_API_Spec/blob/main/%5BOfficial%5D%20Razer%20Direct%20Server%20API%20v1.6.8.pdf)
+### Onboard and use Apple Pay for [Direct Server](https://github.com/RazerMS/Documentation-RazerMS_API_Spec/blob/main/%5BOfficial%5D%20Razer%20Direct%20Server%20API%20v1.6.8.pdf)

    1) Create a directory path at your server call .well-known and place the apple-developer-merchantid-domain-association at the following directory.
        - Download the file here [apple-developer-merchantid-domain-association](https://d2x73ruoixi2ei.cloudfront.net/ApplePay/apple-developer-merchantid-domain-association)